Santanoni Preserve: Camp Santanoni

-The Main Camp was situated 4.7 mi from the Gate Lodge complex, farther into the estate on the shore of Newcomb Lake, with an excellent view toward the Adirondack High Peaks.
-The central lodge was actually a grouping of six separate buildings—the main living and dining lodge with two bedrooms upstairs; four sleeping cabins with a total of seven bedrooms; and a kitchen and service building with seven staff bedrooms— all connected by a common roof and porch system.
+The Main Camp was situated 4.7 mi from the Gate Lodge complex, farther into the estate on the shore of Newcomb Lake, with a view toward the Adirondack High Peaks.
+The central lodge was a grouping of six separate buildings—the main living and dining lodge with two bedrooms upstairs; four sleeping cabins with a total of seven bedrooms; and a kitchen and service building with seven staff bedrooms— all connected by a common roof and porch system.
 1500 spruce trees were used in the log construction.
-With its log grill work on the eaves, birch-bark wall covering and hand-hewn beams in the two-story high ceiling of the main living area, half-log decorative patterns on many walls and doors, impressive fieldstone fireplaces, and other structural and decorative features, Santanoni is an outstanding example of rustic Adirondack Architecture and the craft of log construction.
+With its log grill work on the eaves, birch-bark wall covering and hand-hewn beams in the two-story high ceiling of the main living area, half-log decorative patterns on many walls and doors, fieldstone fireplaces, and other structural and decorative features, Santanoni is an example of rustic Adirondack Architecture and the craft of log construction.

 Flanking the central lodge on the lake shore were a boathouse and an artist's studio, built for Pruyn's artistic son, Edward Lansing Pruyn.
 In the woods behind the main lodge were another caretaker's home, workshop, ice house, and assorted service buildings.
 A little farther away, on the road from the farm, were two more staff domiciles and another horse and carriage barn.